 Engine Management System (EMS) -

-EMS stands for Engine Management System which consists of a wide range of electronic and electrical components comprising of sensors, relays, actuators and an Engine Control Unit.
-In addition, they work together to provide the Engine Management System with vital data parameters that are essential to govern the various engine functions effectively.
+EMS stands for Engine Management System which consists of a wide range of electronic and electrical components such as sensors, relays, actuators and an Engine Control Unit.
+Furthermore, they work together to provide the Engine Management System with vital data parameters that are essential to govern the various engine functions effectively.
 The Engine Management system is incorporated in the modern day engine technologies, such as MPFi & GDi systems in Petrol engines and CRDi system in diesel engines for improved performance.

 ECU / ECM -

 ECU stands for Engine Control Unit and ECM for Engine Control Module, both are the same.
-ECU/ECM is also the generic term which refers to any Electronic Control Unit / Module respectively.
+ECU/ECM is also a generic term for any Electronic Control Unit / Module respectively.

 Engine Control Unit -

 The Engine Control Unit is a central part of the Engine Management System which is virtually the 'Brain' of an engine.
-It plays an important role of collecting, processing, analyzing and executing the data it receives from various sub-systems.
+It plays an important role of collecting, analyzing, processing and executing the data it receives from various sub-systems.
 Furthermore, an ECU comprises of a computer which uses a microchip to process the inputs from various engine sensors in real-time.

 How an ECU Works?

 Based on this data input, the ECU precisely calculates and delivers the ideal air-fuel mixture.
 It also regulates the idle speed of the engine and limits the top speed of a vehicle.
 This system is also widely referred to as an ‘Electronic Engine Management System’ or the EMS.
 Furthermore, it is possible to customize the modern day ECUs to suit different vehicular applications and varying customer demands.
-In addition, some cars have an individual ‘Control Module’ for the every major system.
-A modern car may contain the following individual Control Modules which control the respective systems.
+In addition, some cars have an individual ‘Control Module’ for all major systems.
+A modern car has following individual Control Modules which control the respective systems.

 An Engine Control Unit connects to all the individual Electronic Control Modules (ECMs).
 A modern day car consists of more than one Control Modules; each exclusive for every major system which improves the performance.
 The manufacturers seldom refer to these systems as car's computers since these are multiple computers as opposed to single one.